A Guide to Ticks in Maryland

 Get Help from a Pest Professional

 If you've taken steps to keep ticks away from your yard and you're looking for even more effective protection, it's time to give the tick control specialists in your area a call!
-A professional will have the training and education required to safely apply tick control formulas in your landscape without putting your family in harm's way and to eliminate larvae, nymphs, and adult tick populations around your home.
+A professional will have the training and education required to safely apply tick control formulas in your landscape without putting your family in harm's way and eliminate larvae, nymphs, and adult tick populations around your home.

 Additional Tips to Preventing Ticks